 Not only the customer connectivity with the brand is what determines the future of retail, but also the seamless retail partnership with entertainment actors, for example.
 Continuing the grocery theme, the application in which customer will order the products may be connected with a cooking app.
 Requesting the special event menu, like romantic dinner or family evening, the customer can choose the most suitable option from the list.
 Moreover, the cooking apps can be connected with the health app and offer the best personalised diet solution for customer himself and his guests or family taking the allergies in consideration as well.
 This way the trip to shop will be a seamless chain benefiting and enhancing the customer experience.

-How will we
+How will we shop the clothes

 Fashion retail as any other goes online and implements the smart technologies in the stores.
 First, the seamless transition between the online glancing and actual shopping experience.
 Customers get a chance to choose the piece of cloth in the smartphone or on the website, order it right away or try it in the shop first.
 Requesting online to hold the item in the particular local retail, the customer will be sure that the wished pair of pants will wait for him or her.
 Collecting the data from customer’s phone, shopping assistant will be able to offer the best option.
 It will be possible using Big Data and analysing what person has bought and liked before, his/hers size and style, as well as existing wardrobe.